 The Nominating Committee has reviewed the forms completed by each Director and is satisfied that half the Board comprises Independent Directors.
-None of the Directors has served on the Board beyond nine years from the date of his/her appointment.
+Save for Ng Jwee Phuan @ Frederick (Eric), none of the Directors has served on the Board beyond nine years from the date of his/her appointment.